cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 Let's test that mounting the component in its default state has a count of "0".

-To do so, we will use a selector to select the `span` element that contains the counter of the component, and then assert that the text value of the element is what we expect it to be.
+To do so, we will use a selector to access the `span` element that contains the counter of the component, and then assert that the text value of the element is what we expect it to be.